ugeneunipro/docs/content/alignment-editor/working-with-alignment/working-with-sequences-list/shifting-sequences.md

 weight: 400
 ---

 # Shifting Sequences

-To change an order of sequences in a multiple sequence alignment do the following:
+To change the order of sequences in a multiple sequence alignment, do the following:

-*   select sequence or sequences in the sequences names list by click or by click and drag correspondingly.
+* Select a sequence or sequences in the sequence names list by clicking or by clicking and dragging correspondingly.
-*   click and drag on selected region to shift it.
+* Click and drag on the selected region to shift it.